Cognigy/Documentation/docs/en/docs/ai/flow-nodes/message/say.md

 1. Select the **Adaptive Card** output type.
 2. On the right side of the **Output type** list, click ![beta](../../../assets/icons/beta.svg).
-3. In the **Generate Node Output** section, specify a task for the Generative AI model.
+3. In the **Generate Node Output** section, instruct the Generative AI model how to improve the current Adaptive Card.
 For example, `Create a form with a customer name field and a date input field`.
 4. Click **Generate**.
-The adaptive card will be generated under the **Adaptive Cards designer** section.
+The adaptive card will be generated.
-5. Improve the existing result by creating a new task in the **Generate Node Output** section.
+5. Iteratively improve the resulting Adaptive Card by giving further instructions in the **Generate Node Output** section.
 For example, `Add a flight number field`.
 6. Click **Generate**.
 The existing adaptive card will be updated.

 To navigate between your inputs, use ![back arrow](../../../assets/icons/back-arrow.svg) ![beta](../../../assets/icons/next-arrow.svg).